Smart Home Report: Call Santa from your smart home, and dogs can enjoy New Year’s Eve too

 Cuddle friendly robot LoyotGroove X

 Not all robots are created equal, especially when it comes to their ability to comfortably react with humans.
 A new Japanese firm is seeking to make robots more of a high-tech plush toy than a standard state-of-the-art combination of wires and metal.
 The new robot, called Groove X's Lovot, is a plush toy with wing-like arms, large eyes with moving pupils, and two wheels to help it roll.
 It also has a camera atop its head that can track motion and body language.
-The new robot is available for pre-order at about $5,300 and is expected to ship next winter.
+The robot is available for sale only in Japan and costs at about $2,800.
+Expect worldwide delivery next year.